JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to display current directory contents in a long format
+Script to display current directory contents, including hidden files (starting with .).
+Using  the long format